elastic/elastic-package/docs/howto/rally_benchmarking.md

 ## Loading a package from registry
 If the `package-from-registry` flag is used, the package installed in Kibana and its assets referenced in the track will be loaded from registry.
 The format of the flag value is `%packageName%-%packageVersion%`.
-You still need to run the command from the root of the local package in order to read the benchmark scenario (`benchmark` flag).
+You still need to be in the root of the local package when running the command in order to read the benchmark scenario (`benchmark` flag).

 ## Running benchmark with the same corpus against different versions of a package
 If you use both the `use-corpus-at-path` flag and the `package-from-registry` flag multiple times, you can run benchmark with the same corpus against different versions of the same package, just updating the package version in the relevant flag between executions.